ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 ```

 The Flask Debug Toolbar requires the Flask app to have a `SECRET_KEY` value.
-That can be generated using Python and should be not publicly available:
+That can be generated using Python and must be not publicly available:

 ```python-console
 $ python
 >>> import secrets